 Notes: Adam found the original recipe for Jerk Beefburger on BBCGoodFood.com.
 I have not previously considered using jerk with beef, but Adam selected it and it looked like a good idea.
 I changed the recipe by removing the carrots and used my dry jerk seasoning instead of the one provided in the original recipe.
-I suggest you try it.
+I also increased the amount of seasoning used since my first try was a bit bland.
+I suggest you try it but also make some of my jerk marinade to add flavor if you need it.
 Otherwise, you will need to buy some seasoning from the store.
 Finally, I substituted my Pineapple Salsa for the pineapple relish.
 Give it all a try and let me know how it goes!.
 If you want to ask questions or share your results, catch me on my Facebook page at any time.

 The Dry Seasoning…